Information Station Specialists Website

 Information Station Specialists is the sole provider of The Information Station in the United States and offers 24/7 remote technical support for the life of the product.

-Below we describe the two styles of Information Stations, who commonly operates the stations, licensing, antenna setup methods, what comes standard, options and last but not least ways to acquire a station.
-At the bottom of the left column, you will find links to technical specifications, planning steps and more.
+Below we describe the two styles of Information Stations, who generally operates these types of stations, licensing, antenna setup methods, what comes standard, options and last but not least ways to acquire a station.
+At the bottom of the righthand column, you will find links to technical specifications, planning steps and more.

 Transmitter and digital message player in indoor electronics enclosure, containing all broadcast control electronics.
 See webpage.